AuckeBos/dataplatform/README.md

 - system_run: The highest level auditing table.
 Contains a record for each run of a system.
 It links to the system, and records timestamps and success/failure.
 It also indicates numbers like: nr entities succeeded, nr entities failed, nr of entities skipped.
 - system_layer_run: Contains a record for each layer processed for each system.
 It links to the system_run, and records timestamps and success/failure.
 It also indicates numbers like: nr entities succeeded, nr entities failed, nr of entities skipped.
 - entity_layer_run: The most detailed level of auditing.
 Contains a record for each entity processed for each layer for each system.
 It links to the system_layer_run and the system run.
 Also records timestamps and success/failure.
 It also records: nr of records in, nr of records inserted, nr of records updated, nr of records deleted.
+- cursor: used to record timestamps of runs for systems.
+It includes start and end.
+For delta systems (this is defined in the system metadata), we use this table to load the last run timestamp.
+This timestamp is used by the system-specific connector, to provide it to the source in the source-specific way that it requires.

 # Secrets
 We use Hashicorp Vault as a secret store.
 It runs in a docker container, and we connect to it through the Python sdk.
 Generally, metadata will refer to a secret key, and the SecretLoader will load the value from the vault.
 The master key to the vault is stored in an environment variable.